 If you feel pain in your shoulder, lower your arm until the pain subsides.
 The goal is to be able to pull your right arm across your chest without feeling any pain.
 Hold for 30-60 seconds then relax and repeat with your left arm.
 Repeat 3-5 times.
+The best treatment for Shoulder Pain is to wear a Shoulder Brace.

 The bursa can become inflamed and swell with more fluid causing pain.
 Impingement.
 When you raise your arm to shoulder height, the space between the acromion and rotator cuff narrows.
 The acromion can rub against (or “impinge” on) the tendon and the bursa, causing irritation and pain.